mikalai-hryb/notes/terraform.md

 You can reference data sources in `check` block assertions.
 Terraform queries the data source when it evaluates your configuration's checks, at the end of each Terraform operation.

+### What are tests in TF?

+Terraform tests let you validate your module configuration without impacting your existing state file or resources.

+Testing is a separate operation that is not part of a plan or apply workflow, but instead builds ephemeral infrastructure and tests your assertions against in-memory state for those short-lived resources.

+### How TF runs the `run` blocks?

+Terraform executes `run` blocks sequentially.

+### What are `mocks` in TF?

+Terraform also lets you mock providers, resources, and data sources for your tests.
+This lets you simulate any resources and their attributes that your configuration depends on without actually creating ephemeral infrastructure for testing.
+When you use test mocking, Terraform automatically generates values for every computed field of your resources and data sources.

+### What is the difference between validation methods and tests?

+validation methods are variable validation, preconditions, postconditions, and check blocks.

+Validation is like error checking for your Terraform configuration.
+When validation fails, the module consumer is responsible for resolving the issue.

+Tests let module authors verify the behavior of the configuration and ensure that updates do not introduce breaking changes.